Skip to content

 “We saw there was hardly any international support for Hawija.
 Therefore, we decided to assist the hardest-hit farmers and agri-business owners.
 We do this in an area many organisations prefer to stay away from for security reasons”, explains Cordaid programme lead Nynke Schaap.

-“Altogether, in six months, with Blossom Up, we have provided practical and theoretical crash courses and training to 249 farmers and 77 owners of small agri-business owners”, Business Support and Youth Employment Expert Othman Khalil adds.
-Of these, 105 farmers received a 3500 USD grant and 40 SME owners received 3200 USD to invest in their businesses.
-Grant money was used for major investments such as generators, solar panels, construction work, and, most importantly, new irrigation systems that are better adapted to water scarcity.
+“Altogether, in six months, with Blossom Up, we have provided practical and theoretical crash courses and training to 249 farmers and 77 small agri-business owners”, Business Support and Youth Employment Expert Othman Khalil adds.
+Of these, 105 farmers received a 3500 USD grant, and 40 SME owners received 3200 USD to invest in their businesses.
+Grant money was used for major investments such as generators, solar panels, construction work, and, most importantly, new irrigation systems better adapted to water scarcity.

 Falah Sabah Mohammed, 24, is a grinder on the outskirts of Hawija city.
-He is one of the SME owners who participated in the Blossom Up project and also received a grant.
+He is one of the SME owners who participated in the Blossom Up project and received a grant.
 “During the ISIL occupation, I did not leave Hawija.
 It was horrible.
 And I was out of work.
-Afterward, I started working as a grinder for someone else.
-With the Blossom Up grant, I was able to buy grinding machinery and start my own business.
-Today, I make twice as much money, processing the wheat and corn of about one hundred farmers in the area.
-Our end product is for animal consumption mostly.
-In the near future, I hope to purchase a machine with a finer mill and produce flour for human consumption.
+Afterwards, I started working as a grinder for someone else.
+With the Blossom Up grant, I could buy grinding machinery and start my own business.
+Today, I make twice as much money processing the wheat and corn of about one hundred farmers in the area.
+Our end product is mostly for animal consumption.
+Soon, I hope to purchase a machine with a finer mill and produce flour for human consumption.
 It would increase business a lot.”

 Othman was involved in most of the fieldwork and follow-up visits.
-“Everyone in Hawija is in need of support, but we could only assist a limited number of people.
-The selection of participants was therefore key,” he says.
+“Everyone in Hawija needs support, but we could only assist a limited number of people.
+The selection of participants was, therefore, key,” he says.
 “We thoroughly assessed the profiles and needs of small-scale farmers and SME owners according to a series of vulnerability indicators.
 The monthly income for each family member couldn’t exceed 80.000 IQD/Month (about 50 €), and their cultivated land couldn’t exceed eight dunums (about 20.000 m2).
 Though small, their business needed to be potentially profitable and sustainable enough to invest in.
 Personal skills and eagerness to learn and change farming and business practices were also among the criteria.
-As were personal situations and challenges, like having a chronic disease or a disability, or running a household on your own.”
+As were personal situations and challenges, like having a chronic disease or a disability or running a household independently.”

 Change starts with women and young people

-Women consisted of 40% of all the farmers that participated in the training session.
-And most of the trained farmers (63%) were under the age of 30.
+Women comprised 40% of all the farmers who participated in the training session.
+And most of the trained farmers (63%) were under 30.
 Slightly more than half of the 105 farmer grantees were women.
-Among the agri-SME owners who received a grant, there were even more women (25 out of 40).
+There were even more women among the agri-SME owners who received a grant (25 out of 40).

-Apart from addressing gender and age inequities, this focus on women and youth had other effects as well.
+Apart from addressing gender and age inequities, this focus on women and youth also had other effects.
 As Yasser Khalaf, agronomist and one of the key coaches and trainers of the Blossom Up project, explains: “One of the toughest things to change is the stubbornness of farming communities.
-For example, a lot of farmers still think that more water means more produce.
-I keep saying that using less water more efficiently, is better for their crops.
-In general, young farmers and women farmers, are more open to new ideas.
+For example, many farmers still think that more water means more produce.
+I keep saying that using less water more efficiently is better for their crops.
+Young and women farmers are generally more open to new ideas.
 Change starts with them.”

 Dealing with the wrong kind of pressure

 Othman’s observation is echoed by the independent Iraqi parliament member Sahera Al Jobary.
-She represents the community of Hawija and considers fighting fraud as her main mission.
-According to her “there is government support for the Hawija agri-sector, but it doesn’t reach the farming communities who need it most”.
+She represents the community of Hawija and considers fighting fraud her main mission.
+According to her, “there is government support for the Hawija agri-sector, but it doesn’t reach the farming communities who need it most.”

 She particularly praises the parties involved in the Blossom Up project for its community-driven approach.
 “Cordaid worked directly with the communities and with local NGOs.
 You have tailored your interventions to the realities on the ground and the most urgent needs,” she adds.